Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 text

-Step 1: Add A Daily Runner
+Step 1: Add a Daily Runner

 Create internal/reports/daily.go.